material-components/material-components-web/packages/mdc-notched-outline/README.md

 `mdc-notched-outline-idle-color($color)` | Customizes the border color of the idle outline.
 `mdc-notched-outline-stroke-width($width)` | Changes notched outline width to a specified pixel value.
 `mdc-notched-outline-shape-radius($radius, $rtl-reflexive)` | Sets the rounded shape to notched outline element with given radius size.
 Set `$rtl-reflexive` to true to flip radius values in RTL context, defaults to false.
+`mdc-notched-outline-floating-label-position($positionY, $positionX, $scale)` | Sets the position and scale of the floating label inside the notched outline.

 ### Sass Functions